osstotalsoft/generator-graphql-rocket/README.md

 2. GraphQL port.
 By default it would be set to `4000`
 3. What data integration layer technology you would like to use?
 You can choose between `Prisma` and `Knex JS`
 4. Include multi-tenancy.
 By default is set to false. <mark>(⚠ For now multi-tenancy option is not available with `Prisma`)</mark>
+5. Use shared database.
+By default set to false. (only for multi-tenant projects)
+6. Database connection name. (only for multi-tenant projects)
-5. Use subscriptions.
+7. Use subscriptions.
 By default is set to false.
-6. Add messaging integration.
+8. Add messaging integration.
 By default is set to false.
-7. Implement authorization.
+9. Implement authorization.
 By default is set to false.
 This includes rights and permissions.
-8. Include GraphQL logging plugin.
+10. Include GraphQL logging plugin.
 By default is set to false.
 This also catches all error and throws an error friendly message.
 Read more bellow.
-9. Whether to generate default helm files or not.
+11. Whether to generate default helm files or not.
-10. The name of your helm chart.
+12. The name of your helm chart.
 Provide a valid helm chart name, only use lower case letters, digits and '-' separators!
 No special characters and whitespace are allowed and do not start or end with a separator!
-11. Add Opentracing using Jaeger.
+13. Add Opentracing using Jaeger.
 By default is set to false.
-12. Would you like to include quick start examples?
+14. Would you like to include quick start examples?
 If so, some end to end examples will be included in your new generated project to help you get started.
-13. What package manager you wish to use to install the application dependencies. (npm or yarn).
+15. What package manager you wish to use to install the application dependencies. (npm or yarn).

 > ⚠If you decided to use **Prisma** as you data layer technology, make sure you introspected your database and generated **Prisma Client **instance.
 >